aws-cloudformation/aws-cloudformation-resource-providers-redshift/aws-redshift-cluster/docs/README.md

 #### MultiAZ

-A boolean indicating if the resource is a multi-az cluster or single-az cluster.
-If you don't provide this parameter or set the value to false, the cluster is single-az.
+A boolean indicating if the redshift cluster is multi-az or not.
+If you don't provide this parameter or set the value to false, the redshift cluster will be single-az.

 _Required_: No